 As a family, we enjoy exploring wine regions all over Europe – particularly other parts of Italy and France.
 Il Ragazzino is quite the little traveler and does very well on the road – siamo molto fortunati!

 Life seems fast and furious these days with regional tourism at an all-time high and a toddler who keeps us on our toes.
-I also work for a small U.S. importer who makes it possible for Americans to get the wines of some of their favorite European wine producers delivered directly to their door.
 In addition, I write for different publications about the area and even had some photos published in Food & Wine Magazine in a feature on the Piedmont wine region!

 I am continuing my wine education with WSET (Wine and Spirits Education Trust) certification; I am pleased to report I passed Level 2 with distinction (batti cinque!) and am looking ahead to the more involved Level 3 studies.

 We couldn’t be more excited about the opportunities my little site has brought us by way of experiences and new friends.

 A heartfelt thank you to our readers, our producer network (wine and food), and guests who have trusted us with their travel plans.
 Our work does not save lives, but we like to think we are enriching them.
 Certainly, those we have met through this great adventure enrich ours.